ragyepong1/Northwind_2018/articles/customerOrders.md

 An order without an Order Date can be modified.
 It may be an order that is *"In Progress"* (saved, but not placed), or an entirely new order.

-The following screen mockups describe the planned user experience (UX) in working with the form.
+The screen mockups in the next sections describe the planned user experience (UX) in working with the form.

-> Screenshots here, with captions/titles....